Young Libyans find escape in Tripoli's art cinema

 Every week, the young crowd files down the stairs to the lower level of the Art House, where rows of white, plastic chairs are lined up facing the wall that serves as a screen.
 Latecomers miss out on the unglamorous seating and make do with the floor.

-The programme ranges from Hollywood mainstays like "The Godfather" to "Ahlaam", a film about the Iraq war, told from an Iraqi point of view.
+The program ranges from Hollywood mainstays like "The Godfather" to "Ahlaam", a film about the Iraq war, told from an Iraqi point of view.
 The films are shown with Arabic subtitles.

 Sharia (Islamic law), for instance, is taken for granted.
 The difference, say members of the audience, is how it is interpreted, although strict attitudes tend to prevail.

-Note: (This version of the story corrects the headline and text to clarify details on venue, organizers and publicity.)